smart-data-models/dataModel.Parking/ParkingGroup/doc/spec_ZH.md

         type: Property
         units: meters
     averageSpotWidth:
       description: The average width of parking spots.
-Applications _SHOULD_ inspect the value of this property at parent's level if it is not defined.
+Applications _SHOULD_ inspect the value of this property at parent's level if it is not defined
       exclusiveMinimum: true
       minimum: 0
       type: number